Brigitte (Overwatch): Gameplay

 Brigitte is classified as a support character and is listed as a one-star (low) difficulty character for players.
 Although she is listed as a support character, Blizzard developed her as a support–tank hybrid, as she both carries a barrier shield and is able to heal teammates.

 Video game outlets GameSpot, USgamer, and Engadget described Brigitte's move set as an apt blending of Torbjörn and Reinhardt's abilities.
 Her move set includes her Rocket Flail melee attack, which has an extended range and allows her to strike multiple enemies in one swing.
 Brigitte's flail is also augmented with the Whip Shot ability, allowing her to throw her flail a long distance, dealing damage and knocking an enemy back in the process.
 Her Inspire ability allows her to passively heal nearby teammates over time when she hits enemies with her flail.
 Brigitte can also actively heal allies with her Repair Pack ability; as of the latest patch, Repair pack no longer gives teammates armor if it over heals them.
 Brigitte additionally comes equipped with a Barrier Shield, which is a "frontal energy barrier that can absorb a limited amount of damage," while also protecting allies behind it.
 While the shield is activated, players can use Brigitte's Shield Bash ability to dash forward, stunning an enemy hit by the dash.
 Brigitte's "Ultimate ability" is Rally, which allows her to move faster and provide all nearby allies with a temporary armor.

-Matilda Smedius provides the voice for Brigitte.